Complete Guide to American Airlines Upgrades

 Apply upgrades early

-Apply your SWU or miles upgrade as soon as possible after booking.
+Apply your SWU or upgrade request as soon as possible after booking.
 Your position on the waitlist is determined partly by when you placed the request.
 Earlier requests have priority within the same status tier.

 Use the right instrument for the route

 SWUs are most valuable on long-haul international flights where the cabin differential is greatest.
-For domestic flights where the upgrade is main cabin to first on a narrowbody, miles upgrades or 500-mile stickers may be a better use of your resources.
+For domestic flights where the upgrade is main cabin to first on a narrowbody, paid upgrades or 500-mile stickers may be a better use of your resources.

 Avoid codeshare and partner-operated flights